Sweetheart (2019 American film): Plot

 Now alone, Jenn decides to confront the monster.
-Before setting up a trap for the monster, she chronicles her experiences with the monster in her journal in hopes of aiding any castaways who might wash up on the island after her if she fails.
-That night, she lures the monster into a circle of wood and grass which she sets fire to.
+Before setting up a trap for the creature she chronicles her experiences with it in her journal in hopes of aiding any castaways who might wash up on the island after her if she fails.
+That night, she lures the monster into a circle of wood and grass, which she sets fire to.
 She battles the monster with a series of sharpened branches and bones from the graves of a family the monster killed.
-Both severely injured, the monster chases Jenn to the shoreline but collapses from its wounds.
+Both severely injured, it chases Jenn to the shoreline but collapses from its wounds.
 Jenn decapitates the corpse and limps away to the raft, carrying the severed head as proof of what happened on the island.